AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

 ## How to configure AdGuard Home to write verbose-level logs? {#verboselog}

 To troubleshoot a complicated issue, the verbose-level logging is sometimes required.
-Here's how to enable it:
+Here’s how to enable it:

 1. Stop AdGuard Home: